awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-object-lifecycle-components.md

 + The third rule instructs the service to delete objects that are stored anywhere in the `LiveEvents` container after they are older than 40 days\.
 This rule applies to objects stored directly in the `LiveEvents` container, as well as objects stored in any of the container's four subfolders\.
 + The fourth rule instructs the service to delete objects in the `Football` folder that match the pattern `*.ts` after they are older than 20 days\.
 + The fifth rule instructs the service to delete objects in the `Football` folder that match the pattern `index*.m3u8` after they are older than 15 seconds\.
 MediaStore deletes these files 16 seconds after they are placed in the container\.
++ The sixth rule instructs the service to move objects in the `Program` folder to the IA storage class after they are 30 days old\.

+For more examples of object lifecycle policies, see [Example object lifecycle policies](policies-object-lifecycle-examples.md)\.